atharva-naik/CodeCollab/data/FCDS/piazza_issues.md

 # Issue 1
-Most questions on piazza seem to be related to timeout issues (optimizing code)

 In one case a max_vocab_len constraint needed to be added (I succeeded after adding the max_vocab_len constraint to the string slices!
 Thanks for your pointing out!)

 # Issue 2